AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 The Adobe Scan app can also be useful to scan and store a receipt you'll need later (for example, an expense report or other reimbursement).

-**Step 1:** With the Adobe Scan app open, take a photo of the receipt you’d like to store.
+**Step 1:** With the Adobe Scan app open, take a photo of the receipt you'd like to store.

 ![scan receipt image](assets/scanreceipt.png)